crypto101/book/off-the-record-messaging.rst

 works over instant messages, it can be used across many different instant messaging protocols.

-A peer can signal that they would like to speak OTR with an explicit message, called the OTR Query message.
-If the peer is just willing to speak OTR but doesn't require it, they can optionally invisibly add that information to a plaintext message.
+A peer can signal that they would like to speak :term:`OTR` with an explicit message, called the :term:`OTR` Query message.
+If the peer is just willing to speak :term:`OTR` but doesn't require it, they can optionally invisibly add that information to a plaintext message.
 That happens with a clever system of whitespace tags: a bunch of whitespace such as spaces and tab characters are used to encode that information.
-An OTR-capable client can interpret that tag and start an OTR conversation; an client that isn't OTR-capable just displays some extra whitespace.
+An :term:`OTR`\-capable client can interpret that tag and start an :term:`OTR` conversation; an client that isn't :term:`OTR`\-capable just displays some extra whitespace.

-OTR uses many of the primitives we've seen so far:
+:term:`OTR` uses many of the primitives we've seen so far:

 -  Symmetric key encryption (AES in CTR mode)
--  Message authentication codes (HMAC with SHA-1)
+-  :term:`Message authentication codes <message authentication code>` (HMAC with SHA-1)
 -  Diffie-Hellman key exchange

-OTR also utilizes another mechanism, called the SMP, to check if peers arrived at the same shared secret.
+:term:`OTR` also utilizes another mechanism, called the SMP, to check if peers arrived at the same shared secret.

 .. _key-exchange-1: